 Sleep Apnea, Snoring, and Chronic Morning Breath

-Morning breath happens to everybody once in awhile, but if you experience it every morning, sleep disordered breathing may be the cause.
+If you’re wondering why do we get bad breath when we sleep, we have answers for you.
+Waking up with bad breath happens to everybody once in a while, but if you experience it every morning, sleep-disordered breathing may be the cause.
 Normally, you should breathe through your nose at night, but if you are having difficulty breathing you may be breathing through your mouth, instead.
 Breathing through your mouth dries up your mouth and allows bacteria to flourish.

 The obstruction in your airway that’s forcing you to breathe through your mouth may be causing snoring, too, and if it’s really serious, you may experience sleep apnea, in which your breathing actually stops at night.
 Watch out for other symptoms of sleep apnea, such as morning headaches, sleepiness during the day, lack of energy, and depression.